 There’s nothing we enjoy more than seeing the creative and impressive things our users are doing with ScyllaDB.
 With that in mind, we presented our ScyllaDB User Awards at last week’s ScyllaDB Summit, where we brought the winners up on stage for a big round of applause and bestowed them with commemorative trophies.

-I’m glad to share the winners here, along with a few notes on their use of Scylla.
+I’m glad to share the winners here, along with a few notes on their use of ScyllaDB.

 - Most Interesting Technical Use Case: Nauto

 Nauto makes our roads safer.
 The company’s devices are deployed to fleet vehicles to monitor driver performance and help reduce risky behaviors.
 Nauto uses ScyllaDB to store a variety of data, including 128 dimensional feature space for facial recognition, geolocation, and routes.
 Nauto’s algorithms interpret this data to make real-time decisions and to intervene before aggressive driving becomes a problem.

 - Most Interesting Industry Use Case: Grab

 Grab is one of the most frequently used mobile platforms in Southeast Asia, enabling their customers to commute, eat, arrange shopping deliveries, and pay with one e-wallet.
 Grab relies on ScyllaDB as an aggregation metadata store, handling peak loads of 40K operations per second.

 Comcast’s Xfinity X1 is a first-of-its-kind multi-screen, cloud-based entertainment platform that addresses the current and future challenges of the pay TV industry.
 With its use of ScyllaDB, Comcast replaced both Apache Cassandra and Varnish Cache.

 GE Digital migrated to ScyllaDB to help drive the world’s largest IOT platform.
 Their requirements were to absorb tens of billions of records per day, support millions of analytics transactions and maintain sub-second response times end-to-end.